 Westie – West Highland White Terrier

-The Westie originates from the West Highlands of Scotland.
-This is also the origin of their name (West Highland White Terrier).
-They have a dense undercoat which gives way to a rough outer coat.
-Their coat requires constant care and maintenance.
-Grooming and combing, just like the other breeds we have discussed.
-However, Westies are also prone to skin problems, so it is important to check them frequently to treat any rashes that may occur.
+The Westie originates from the West Highlands of Scotland – hence their full name, West Highland White Terrier.
+They feature a dense undercoat beneath a rough outer coat.
+Like other breeds discussed, their coat requires constant care and maintenance through grooming and combing.
+However, Westies are also prone to skin problems, so frequent checks are important to treat any rashes that may occur.

-Brave, full of enthusiasm, energy and affection.
-Although they were used as hunting dogs, chasing rodents and small animals.
-Nowadays they are very much loved as watchdogs, thanks to their constant state of alarm and their loud bark.
-And of course as companion dogs.
-They are very intelligent, but become quite stubborn and proud, so their training must be a priority to establish order and hierarchy in the house.
+Brave, enthusiastic, energetic, and affectionate – these traits define the Westie perfectly.
+Though originally used as hunting dogs to chase rodents and small animals, today they're beloved as watchdogs thanks to their constant alertness and loud bark.
+And of course, they shine as companion dogs.
+They're highly intelligent but can become quite stubborn and proud, making early training a priority to establish order and hierarchy in the household.

 Dachshund